linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 In the second scenario, let's assume that fuel prices decrease and that the average price for NYMEX RBOB gasoline futures for each business day in May, was 2.75/gallon.
 In this scenario, your hedge would be "out-of-the-money" and you would not receive a return on the option.
 However, given that gasoline futures prices have decreased, so should your actual gasoline costs at the pump.
 Last but not least, given that you paid 13 cents for the option, your actual net cost per gallon would need to account for the 13 cent premium cost.

-As this example shows, purchasing a gasoline call option allows companies which consumes large quantities of gasoline to hedge their exposure against rising gasoline prices.
+As this example shows, purchasing a gasoline call option allows companies that consume large quantities of gasoline to hedge their exposure against rising gasoline prices.

 The following chart shows the "payoff" of the \$3.00 gasoline call option described above.
 As you can see, when gasoline futures are below \$3.00 per gallon, the company's net price is equal to the gasoline futures plus 13 cents (the price of the option).
 Conversely, when the futures are above 13 cents per gallon, the company's net price remains $3.13 ($3.00 + 0.13).